 Most Uzbeks don’t speak English.
-But even then the language barrier became the slightest of my worries during any interactions that I had with the people around.
+But even then the language barrier became the slightest of my worries during any interactions that I had with the people around me.

 And I spoke to so many people – street vendors, railway authorities, airline officials, waiters in the cafe, passersby on the road, taxi drivers, a family on the train and a whole bunch of strangers.

-A smile on the face and hello on the lips of unknown common Uzbek folks in front of me was enough to get me to start a conversation.
+A smile on my face and hello on the lips of unknown common Uzbek folks in front of me were enough to get me to start a conversation.
 From the accent of English alone, the Uzbeks could find the nationality of a traveller like me.